Self-sustaining traveling fronts for a model related to bushfires

 Moreover, condition~\eqref{CPDFF:DIZ0} stipulates that the interaction term propagating the fire is sufficiently active throughout the entire region (a condition satisfied, for instance, by all Gaussian-type interaction kernels).
 In contrast, condition~\eqref{CPDFF:DIZ2.b} requires that the diffusion coefficient is small enough to prevent heat from being dissipated too quickly by the environment (to be compared with the forthcoming Theorem~\ref{SOPTH:2}).

-In this scenario, the conclusion of Theorem~\ref{SOPTH}, as detailed in~\eqref{CPDFF:DIZ2.c}, indicates that the entire domain will be engulfed in fire.
+In this scenario, the conclusion of Theorem~\ref{SOPTH}, as detailed in~\eqref{CPDFF:DIZ2.c}, indicates that the entire domain\footnote{Needless to say, as usual in mathematical models, when blow-up occurs, as in~\eqref{CPDFF:DIZ2.c}, no claim of physical realism is made at extreme values.
+In our context, this ``blow-up in infinite time'' simply means that for any given point in the domain, there exists a time at which it burns.
+Since this time depends on the spatial point, appropriate care is required to formulate the statement precisely.
+Quantitative bounds, such as~\eqref{CPDFF:DIZ2.d}, are useful in these scenarios if one wishes to modify the model to describe the aftermath of the burning process, since they indicate the stage at which modifications need to be implemented.} will be engulfed in fire.
 More strikingly, as highlighted in~\eqref{CPDFF:DIZ2.d}, the environmental temperature will increase at an exponential rate.

 An interesting counterpart of Theorem~\ref{SOPTH} is provided by the following result:

 \begin{theorem}[Description of a fire being extinguished by environmental thermal diffusion] Assume that~\eqref{CPDFF:DIZ} is satisfied and that